Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Houkou grinned.
 “Hard to remember ever eating my fill.”

-Trees and bushes normally produced nuts and berries on a predictable timetable, but there was nothing predictable about the beech.
+Trees and bushes normally produced nuts and berries on a predictable timetable.
+There was nothing predictable about the beech.
 The next bumper crop might be in a year or in ten.
 Moreover, the incidence of rich and poor harvests was the same across the kingdom.
 Good and poor-yielding trees were not evenly distributed.

 “At best, we could expect the trees to behave themselves every few years and produce enough beechnuts to deserve calling them a staple.”